“Europe is a continent” (1600s- ) is a fallacy common in the West. Most seem to know it is Untrue In The Technical Sense but think it is harmless.

 “Europe” too has changed through time:

-500s BC: Anaximander, a Greek, divides the known world into three parts: Europe, Asia and Libya (Africa in Latin).
+-500s: Anaximander, a Greek, divides the world into three parts: Europe, Asia and Libya (Africa in Latin).
 The eastern land border of Europe with Asia is the Phasis River (now called the Rioni), which flows from the Caucasus mountains into the south-eastern Black Sea.

-AD 20: Strabo, a Greek, sets the eastern land border at the Tanais (Don) river, which flows into the north-eastern Black Sea.
-The Tanais is seen as the northern counterpart of the Nile, making Europe the north-western quarter of the known world.
++20: Strabo, a Greek who lived in the time of Christ, sets the eastern land border at the Tanais (Don) river, which flows into the north-eastern Black Sea.
+The Tanais is seen as the northern counterpart of the Nile, making Europe the north-western quarter of the world.

 1607: the eastern land border runs from the Don north to the Arctic Ocean.
 The Nile and the eastern edge of Europe still line up, as in Strabo’s map.